 handful cilantro, washed and chopped

 For the Asopao

-Combine the onion, garlic, pepper, and cilantro in the blender with a few tablespoons of water.
+Combine the onion, garlic, sweet pepper, hot pepper and cilantro in the blender with a few tablespoons of water.
 Blend until pureed.

 Sprinkle the chicken on both sides with adobo.
 Set aside.

 Heat the oil in a large soup pot.
 Add the sofrito, tomato sauce, and alcapparado.
 Simmer together for five minutes.

 Add the chicken, broth, and water and bring to a boil.
 Simmer for about 20 minutes.
 Stir in the rice, salt, and pepper, and simmer, covered for about 25 more minutes, until the rice is done and the chicken is tender.

 Stir in the frozen peas and cook for an additional 5-10 minutes.
 Serve in bowls with baguette bread and butter on the side.